ddrutch/instaScraper/README.md

 3. **Dynamic Content**: The HTML structure changes frequently and content is generated client-side
 4. **Authentication Requirements**: Many endpoints require tokens and session data

-Playwright solves these issues by:
+Puppeteer solves these issues by:
 - Rendering JavaScript like a real browser
 - Handling dynamic content loading
 - Better at avoiding detection when configured properly
 - Can wait for content to load and interact with the page
+- Already available in Apify's infrastructure

 ## Features